 Green revolution on the marketplace: Bützow and Güstrow in competition!

-In the recent development of urban design, the cities of Bützow and Güstrow present themselves as exciting examples of how citizen participation and urban beautification can go hand in hand.
-While Bützow placed large red concrete flower pots on the market square that produced mixed reactions, Güstrow follows a similar approach.
-The colorful buckets that are sighted in both cities should not only revitalize the cityscape, but also implement the desire for more green.
-Mayor Christian Grüschow from Bützow has clearly positioned itself: "The buckets are an answer to the demand for more green areas" - and in Güstrow they were also planted with bee -friendly plants such as catnip and sage, how Nordkurier reported.
+In the most recent development of urban design, the cities of Bützow and Güstrow present themselves as exciting examples of how citizen participation and urban beautification can go hand in hand.
+While Bützow placed large red concrete flower pots in the market square, which received mixed reactions, Güstrow is taking a similar approach.
+The colorful pots that can be seen in both cities are not only intended to enliven the cityscape, but also to implement the desire for more greenery.
+Mayor Christian Grüschow from Bützow has taken a clear position: “The pots are an answer to the demand for more green spaces” - and in Güstrow they were also planted with bee-friendly plants such as catnip and sage Nordkurier reports.

-But the focus is not just on the buckets.
-The two cities are also developing infrastructure.
-In Güstrow, renovation work on the market square is currently underway, while construction work for a new school is progressing in Bützow.
-In Güstrow, the relocation of house connections and power lines as well as the design of a water feature in front of the town hall are important current projects.
-These measures ensure that the Güstrower marketplace will soon shine in new splendor, while Bützow has been waiting with a fresh market place since 2021, invested in the proud 680,000 euros.
+But it's not just the pots that are the focus.
+The two cities are also developing infrastructurally.
+Renovation work on the market square is currently underway in Güstrow, while construction work on a new school is progressing in Bützow.
+In Güstrow, the laying of house connections and power lines as well as the design of a water feature in front of the town hall are also important current projects.
+These measures will ensure that the Güstrow market square will soon shine in new splendor, while Bützow has already had a fresh market square since 2021, in which an impressive 680,000 euros were invested.

 The role of citizen participation

-A central aspect in urban development of both locations is citizen participation.
-In Bützow, a community budget was established that gives citizens the opportunity to actively participate in the design of their city.
-Güstrow, on the other hand, also has a community budget, which, however, offers less influence; Here, citizens may only submit proposals for smaller projects.
-The Güstrower community budget has a total volume of 30,000 euros, although individual measures are not allowed to exceed 10,000 euros.
-Citizens are asked to submit their ideas by July 31, 2024 so that the main committee decides on September 26 how the funds should be used.
-The decision for citizen participation is not only a reaction to economic and infrastructural challenges, it is also an answer to the dwindling trust in the political institutions, such as thought policy
+A central aspect in the urban development of both places is citizen participation.
+Participatory budgeting was established in Bützow, which gives citizens the opportunity to actively participate in shaping their city.
+Güstrow, on the other hand, also has a participatory budget, but it offers less influence; Here, citizens are only allowed to submit proposals for smaller projects.
+The Güstrow participatory budget has a total volume of 30,000 euros, although individual measures may not exceed 10,000 euros.
+Citizens are invited to submit their ideas by July 31, 2024 so that the main committee can decide on September 26 how the funds should be used.
+The decision in favor of citizen participation is not only a reaction to economic and infrastructural challenges, it is also a response to the dwindling trust in political institutions, as [Gedankenpolitik](https://denkenpolitik.de/die-befühl-von-buerger participation-in-der-kommunalpolitik-opportunities-und-chauschungen/) notes.

-Citizen participation is becoming increasingly important because it increases transparency in decision -making processes and ensures that the opinions and needs of citizens are incorporated into the political design.
-This creates a sense of community that is of great importance in times of uncertainties and challenges.
-Mayor Grüschow and his Güstrower counterparts therefore rely on participation formats that actively bring the residents on board and thus strengthen the on -site democracy.
+Citizen participation is becoming increasingly important as it increases transparency in decision-making processes and ensures that citizens' opinions and needs are taken into account in policy-making.
+This creates a sense of community, which is extremely important in times of uncertainty and challenge.
+Mayor Grüschow and his Güstrow colleagues are therefore relying on participation formats that actively bring residents on board and thus strengthen local democracy.

-Citizen participation is a promising step, but also presents the cities with challenges.
-There is a need for additional financial resources and the conviction that citizens want to actively participate in political processes.
-How [Güstrow.de] (https://www.guestrow.de/stadt-kultur-politik/pressemeldung?tx_news_pi1%5Baction%5D = Detail & tx_news_pi1%5BController%5D = news & tx_news_pi1%5Bnews%5d = 1258 & chash = 5127583cbcda817ff2eb24eb75c8d1b) reports, the proposals for citizen participation must be concrete and implementable in order to make political decision -making processes not only more interesting, but also more efficient.
-The cities show that they are ready to dare to get new things to regain the trust of their citizens and to promote sustainable urban development.
+Although citizen participation is a promising step, it also poses challenges for cities.
+There is a need for additional financial resources and a belief that citizens want to actively participate in political processes.
+Like [Güstrow.de](https://www.guestrow.de/stadt-kultur-politik/nachrichten/pressemelde?tx_news_pi1%5Baction%5D =detail&tx_news_pi1%5Bcontroller%5D=News&tx_news_pi1%5Bnews%5D=1258&cHash=5127583cbcda817ff2eeb24eb75c8d1b) reports, the suggestions for citizen participation must be concrete and implementable in order to make the political decision-making processes not only more interesting but also more efficient.
+Cities are showing that they are willing to try new things to regain the trust of their citizens and promote sustainable urban development.

-Overall, it can be seen that the cities of Bützow and Güstrow are on the right track to increase the quality of life of their citizens through creative approaches and citizen participation.
-Who knows, maybe the success of these projects will also inspire other cities to actively involve citizens in the design of their surroundings.
+Overall, it shows that the cities of Bützow and Güstrow are well on their way to improving the quality of life of their citizens through creative approaches and citizen participation.
+Who knows, perhaps the success of these projects will inspire other cities to actively involve citizens in shaping their surroundings.